 Missionary Influence

-Christian missionaries started coming to the islands in the early 19th century in order to convert the native people to Christianity.
-This resulted in changes in society structure as well as a major transformation in conventional wisdom and behaviors.
-The Cook Islands' mostly Christian population today clearly reflects the impact of these missionaries.
+Arriving at the islands to convert the native people to Christianity early in the 19th century, Christian missionaries.
+This resulted in changes in society's structure as well as a major transformation in conventional wisdom and behaviors.
+The Cook Islands' mostly Christian population today reflects the impact of these missionaries.

 Annexation by New Zealand

 The Cook Islands were established as a British protectorate in 1888; sovereignty was then passed to New Zealand in 1901.
-Up until they acquired self-governing independence in 1965, the islands stayed under New Zealand's rule.
-Currently self-governing under free association with New Zealand, the Cook Islands are.
+Up until they acquired self-governing independence in 1965, the islands stayed under New Zealand rule.
+Currently self-governing under free association with New Zealand, the Cook Islands are

 Culture and Geography